Current algebras from QP-manifolds in general dimensions: Supergeometric formalism of current algebras

-\begin{example}[Current Algebras of Alekseev-Strobl] \cite{Alekseev:2004np} Let us consider the loop phase space $\Map(S^1,T^*M)$.
-We extend the phase space to the space with ghosts and antifields, $\Map(T[1]S^1,T^*[1]M)$, where $T[1]S^1$ is a supermanifold with a differential $D$ induced from the exterior derivative and the compatible Berezin measure $\mu = \mu_{T[1]S^1}$.
-We compute he current algebra on this phase space by our theory.
+\begin{example}[Alekseev-Strobl current algebras] \cite{Alekseev:2004np} Let us consider the loop phase space, $\Map(S^1,T^*M)$.
+The loop phase space is extended to the super loop space, $\Map(T[1]S^1,T^*[1]M)$.
+Our current algebra is defined on this super loop phase space.